Close up view of plants on Cornish cliff, with view of sea and blue skies in background

 How to apply

-The call for project proposals for 2025 is now open.
+The call for project proposals for 2025 is closed.

 Staff

-Proposals should be prepared using the proposal form available for download below, which includes further information and full details of what is required.
+Proposals should be prepared using the dedicated proposal form, which will be available for download here when the call opens, and includes further information and full details of what is required.

 Candidates